gum surgery can effectively reduce the effects of periodontal disease

 With the infection removed and your gums properly positioned, you can enjoy improved oral health and a better looking, more balanced smile.
 In addition, gum surgery will also greatly reduce your risk of tooth loss and the need for more invasive restorative procedures, such as dental implants.

-For more information on what is involved during gum surgery and how it can stabilize the side effects of advanced periodontal disease, contact our Denver or Lone Tree, CO practice to schedule your consultation.
+For more information on what is involved during gum surgery and how it can stabilize the side effects of advanced periodontal disease, contact our Denver, CO practice to schedule your consultation.
 You can reach us online or call (303) 534-2626.